apache/opennlp/README.md

 * `opennlp-ml-perceptron` : Perceptron-based machine learning implementation.
 * `opennlp-dl` : Apache OpenNLP adapter for [ONNX](https://onnx.ai) models using the `onnxruntime` dependency.
 * `opennlp-dl-gpu` : Replaces `onnxruntime` with the `onnxruntime_gpu` dependency to support GPU acceleration.
-* `opennlp-models` : Classes for working with Apache OpenNLP model artifacts.
+* `opennlp-model-resolver` : Classes for discovering and loading Apache OpenNLP models from the classpath.
 * `opennlp-formats` : Support for reading and writing various NLP training and data formats.
 * `opennlp-cli` : The command-line tools for training, evaluating, and running models.
 * `opennlp-tools` : The full end-user toolkit with all core components and utilities in its executable form.